RightToPrivacy/MACcleaner/README.md

 # MACcleaner

+To enhance Security (helps prevent some MITM attacks) and data/device tracking

 (GPL) original concept/code 11.25.2019

 ### README ###

+**For Ethical Purposes**

 ***UPDATE: Now including hostname randomization***
-[ hostnames can be equally unique; Your comp hostname is logged at every LAN/Network you connect to ]
+[ hostnames can be equally unique to your device;
+Your hostname is logged at every public/shared LAN/Network you connect to; Stores/advertisers/hackers may collect it ]

-[ Ideal for Privacy/Human Rights ]
+[ Ideal for Security/Privacy/Human Rights ]

+In certain (local) MITM attacks the attacker may spoofs your MAC address to appear to be you.
+This script may also help protect you from by continually changing your MAC address at continually changing times/addresses.

-MAC address tracking is the basis for modern non-GPS movement tracking.
+MAC address tracking is the basis for much of device tracking.
 Think of your MAC address as the publicly broadcasting fingerprint to your hardware device.
 It doesn't change & it broadcasts your location-- whether you ever connect to a wifi network or not.

-This can further be correlated with facial recognition, & even your name if you give it to a tracking dept store.
+This can further be correlated with other data leading to abuse.

-Drones map our movements by MAC address, even if we never connect to wifi.
 Access points store your MAC/hostname addresses.

-[ This is why I wrote maccleaner: predatory address tracking by data agreggators/store trackers. ]
+[ This is why I wrote maccleaner: predatory tracking by data/store trackers.
+Also places in the world where people are persecuted for journalism/human rights ]

 # MODES: